-In Holy Orthodoxy, we should give thanks every day, not just once a year.
+As Orthodox Christians, we should give thanks to God every day, not just once a year.
 This, in effect, makes every day Thanksgiving Day for us.
 In the Vespers service, we hear in Psalm 104: “I will sing praises to my God while I have my being”.
 Likewise, during Orthros/Matins, during the Praises we sing, “Let every breath praise the Lord”.
-We even make this declaration during the Divine Liturgy itself: “It is meet and right to hymn You, to bless You, to praise You, to give thanks to You, and to worship You in every place of Your dominion” (from the Anaphora).
+We even make this declaration during the Divine Liturgy itself: “It is meet and right to hymn Thee, to bless Thee, to praise Thee, to give thanks to Thee, and to worship Thee in every place of Thy dominion” (from the Anaphora).
 Praise and thanksgiving is what we do.
-It defines who we are.
+It defines who we are as Christians.

 Our ability to transcend our base instincts and truly come to know God, is what separates us from every other creature God made.
 As human beings, we were made in His image and given minds capable of thought, reflection, and growth.
 Our Lord provided us a way to participate in perfect union with Him.
 We are the only creatures God created that are both physical and spiritual in nature.
 As such we can go beyond the physical world in which we live and rise up to God.
 It is our ability to worship, to devote ourselves to God and love Him as He loves us, that makes us precious in His sight.

 Unfortunately, most of us don’t thank God as often as we should.
-Thus, the Orthodox Church reminds us constantly to do so through our divine services.
+This is why the Church reminds us constantly to do so through the divine services.
 Thanksgiving literally defines our Faith.
-That is why the Sacrament of Sacraments is called the Eucharist — from the Greek eucharistia, or thanksgiving.
+It is why the Sacrament of Sacraments is called the Eucharist — from the Greek eucharistia, or thanksgiving.

 Why should we thank God?

 As you gather together with your families and friends this Thanksgiving Day, as you worship in the presence of our God, remember to give thanks.
+Try to be as specific as possible when thinking about the things you wish to thank God for.
+In doing so, you realize just how much He has done for you, that you never even realized.
 In Him we have life that is sacred, abundant, and eternal.
-And for those lives we should be eternally grateful.
+And for those lives – and everything in them, even our suffering – we should be eternally grateful.